aortega0703/math-notes/Number Theory/Definitions/Greatest Common Divisor.md

   - GCD
   - Relative Prime
 reference:
-  - "Gallian, J A. Contemporary\r Abstract Algebra"
+  - "Gallian, J. A. Contemporary\r Abstract Algebra"
 ---
 For $a,b\in\mathbb{Z}$ with $a,b\neq 0$
 - The _greatest common divisor_ of $a,b$ is the largest $n\in\mathbb{Z}$ such that $n|a$ and $n|b$, denoted by $n=\operatorname{gcd}(a,b)$.